eatmyvenom/litematica-printer/README.md

 ### Printer settings:

-`easyPlaceModeRange (x,y,z)`:&emsp;	"X,Y,Z Range for EasyPlace"
+`easyPlaceModeRange (x,y,z)`:&emsp;	"X,Y,Z Range for EasyPlace"<br/>
-`easyPlaceModeMaxBlocks`:&emsp;		"Max block interactions per cycle" `easyPlaceModeBreakBlocks`:&emsp;	"Automatically breaks blocks.
-Currently only works in creative."
+`easyPlaceModeMaxBlocks`:&emsp;		"Max block interactions per cycle"<br/>
+`easyPlaceModeBreakBlocks`:&emsp;	"Automatically breaks blocks."<br/>
+`easyPlaceModeDelay`:&emsp;			"Delay between printing blocks.Do not set to 0 if you are playing on a server."
+`easyPlaceModeHotbarOnly`:&emsp;	"Only place blocks from your hotbar.
+This bypasses some anti-cheats."

 ### Handy litematica settings: